 How to not make APIs successful?
 By limiting APIs to expose interfaces to applications.
-Yes, you heard right.
-Let’s forget for one moment what the acronym of API stands for.
+Yes, you heard it right.
+Let’s forget for one moment what the acronym API stands for.
 It’s not about a programming interface of an application, no it’s not.
-In fact, an API is an interface to a value proposition!
+Actually, an API is an interface to a value proposition!
 Period.

-Ultimately, the API is about the interface to the value proposition, not to the application.
+Ultimately, the API is only about the interface to the value proposition, not to the application.

 Let me share a real story.
 Some of my colleagues developed a technically sound Customers API.
-You guess right.
-The Customers API provides information about customers of the Swiss telco provider.
-It provides full names, addresses, and subscription infos.
+You guess right: the Customers API provides information about customers of the Swiss telco provider.
+It offers full names, addresses, and subscription info.

 Guess what.
-Such a registration process is cumbersome and makes the Online visitor not completing the registration process.
-As a result, Online visitors don’t convert to customers, i.e, the conversion rate is poor.
+Such a registration process is too cumbersome and makes the Online visitor drop out from the registration process before completing it.
+As a result, Online visitors don’t convert to customers, i.e., the conversion rate is poor.

-Instead of a Customers API, we developed an API that simply verifies customer info taken from the Web registration form with the customer info we’ve got in the telco.
+Instead of a Customers API, we developed an API that merely verifies the customer info taken from the Web registration form by matching it with the customer info we’ve got in the telco databases.
 In short:

-- The problem: low conversion rate of digital customer onboarding because of complex and cumbersome registration process.
+- Problem: low conversion rate of digital customer on-boarding because of the complicated and cumbersome registration process.

-- The value proposition: Simple and fast verification of an identity or rather person info.
+- Value proposition: simple and fast verification of the identity or the personal info.

-- The solution: an API to verify the identity of a person aka Identity Verification API.
+- Solution: an API to verify the identity of a person aka Identity Verification API.

-Now, think about how much value such an Identity Verification API provides compared to a Customers API, which provides just info about a telco’s customer?
-Please note that both APIs rely on the exact same data.
-One API, however, is a great success because it has a value proposition built in.
+Now, think about how much value such an Identity Verification API provides if compared to a Customers API, which provides just info about a telco’s customer base?
+Please note that both APIs rely on the same data set.
+One API, however, is a great success because it has a value proposition built-in.